mattermost/docs/source/upgrade/extended-support-release.rst

 No. Your license key is decoupled from the Mattermost server version.
 You can freely upgrade to any ESR regardless of your license key or plan.

-However, we highly recommend working with your Mattermost Account team to plan for a migration to our new plans, to access latest features such as persistent notifications, advanced compliance features, and call recordings.
+However, we highly recommend working with your Mattermost Account Team to plan for a migration to our new plans, and to access the latest features such as persistent notifications, advanced compliance features, and call recordings.

 Please contact our `Sales team <https://mattermost.com/contact-us/>`_ with questions.